deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1.md

 <i>Using the created link with api key</i>

+For more weather data from OpenWeatherMap, go to this <a href="https://openweathermap.org/weather-data">link.</a>

 ## Getting Started in Creating Weather App Connected in a Weather API

 ### 3.0 Creating Your Cross Platform App Project (Skip this if necessary)